-Wondering if you should move to Denver?
-Maybe the southern summers slipped into the dog days.
-Perhaps the hustle and bustle of the big city has lost its charm and entered bedlam.
-Or, it could be that you love where you live, but the mountains are calling, like they have for so many before.
-Whatever the reason, Denver provides ample excuses to ditch your day job and head west.
-(Learn more about how you can get a free personal assistant for your apartment search here!)
+Wondering whether you should move to Denver?
+Perhaps the Southern summers in your hometown slipped into the dog days, making you feel miserable.
+Perchance the hustle and bustle of the big city you live in now has lost its charm and entered bedlam.
+Or, could it be that you love where you live, but the mountains are calling, like they have for so many before?
+Whatever the reason, Denver bestows ample excuses to ditch your day job and head west.

 Quality of Life

 The reason so many people move to Denver: this city and its residents push the ‘work hard, play hard’ mentality to its limits.
 Many city dwellers will put in long hours during the week at tech startups, string together multiple freelance gigs, or pick up doubles just to earn some extra play money or time.